mastodon/documentation/content/en/_index.md

 ## What is ActivityPub? {#fediverse}

-Mastodon uses a standardized, open protocol to implement federation.
-It is called **ActivityPub**.
-Any software that likewise implements federation via ActivityPub can seamlessly communicate with Mastodon, just like Mastodon websites communicate with one another.
+Mastodon uses a standardized, [open protocol](https://simple.wikipedia.org/wiki/Open_protocol) to implement federation, called [ActivityPub](https://activitypub.rocks/).
+Just like Mastodon websites communicate with other Mastodon websites, any software that implements federation via ActivityPub can also communicate with a Mastodon website.

 The **fediverse** \(“federated universe”\) is the name for all websites that can communicate with each other over ActivityPub and the World Wide Web.
-That includes all Mastodon servers, but also other implementations:
+All Mastodon servers are part of the fediverse, along with the following:

 * Pleroma, a modular microblogging engine,
 * Pixelfed, federated image sharing platform, which lets you share and consume media posts,